-If a student starts a Section and leaves the testing environment (e.g., due to illness, family emergency, natural disaster) without finishing that Section, they may be allowed to complete that Section on a different day within the approved testing window.
-If you have concerns about a student completing a Section, you should NOT allow the student to begin.
+If a student starts a Section and leaves the testing environment (e.g., due to illness, family emergency) without finishing that Section, they may be allowed to complete that Section on a different day within the approved testing window.
 If a student leaves during a Section, note the exact place in the test where the student stopped and the time remaining, and then contact the School Test Coordinator.

 Students are NOT allowed to alter any previously recorded responses.
 They must pick up exactly where they left off.
-Test Administrators must closely monitor make-up testing to ensure students do not alter any previously written responses.
+Test Administrators must closely monitor make-up testing to ensure students do NOT alter any previously written responses.